 Take Canyon Blvd.
 (Hwy.
 119) up through beautiful Boulder Canyon to Nederland, an easy drive on paved road that runs alongside Boulder Creek and takes you through narrow granite walls (look for rock climbers scaling them above you!).
-To avoid ongoing construction on Hwy.
-119, please see the alternate route in purple on inside map.
 From Nederland, you can choose to go north (Hwy.
 72) to Estes Park, or south (Hwy.
 119) to the casino towns of Central City and Black Hawk.

-Eldorado Canyon STATE PARK AND COALCREEK CANYON
+Eldorado Canyon STATE PARK AND COAL CREEK CANYON